gbevin/urlencoder/README.md

 This library was extracted from the [RIFE2 Web Application Framework](https://rife2.com).
 A Kotlin version can also be found at [https://github.com/ethauvin/urlencoder](https://github.com/ethauvin/urlencoder).

-For decades, we've been using [java.net.URLEncoder](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URLEncoder.html) because of its improper naming.
-It is actually intended to encode HTML form parameters, not URLs.
+For decades, we've been using `[java.net.URLEncoder](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URLEncoder.html) because of its improper naming.
+It is actually intended to encode HTML form parameters, not URLs, causing the wrong escape sequences to be used.

+Additionally, java.net.URLEncoder allocates memory even when no encoding is necessary, significantly impacting performance.
+This library has a negligible performance impact when the string that is passed in doesn't need to be encoded.

 Android's [Uri.encode](https://developer.android.com/reference/android/net/Uri#encode(java.lang.String,%20java.lang.String))
-also addresses this issue.
+also addresses these issues.

 ## Examples (TL;DR)